GTRE GTX-35VS Kaveri: Manufacturing

 In September 2022, Godrej Aerospace of Godrej & Boyce received a contract to supply 8 modules of Kaveri Derivative Engine, a variant excluding afterburner with a thrust of 48 kN.
 The contract was announced in February 2023.
 Over 25 companies competed for the deal.
 The deliveries are expected to start by late 2024 and end by August 2025.
 These will undergo testing and will be certified later.
 Godrej also invested ₹500 crore for a 100 acre facility in Khalapur, 70 km from Mumbai.
 On 7 May 2024, Godrej Aerospace announced that it is creating a high-temperature brazing method that is essential to the performance of aero engines.
 By early 2024, the company plans to complete the first stage of development and be manufacturing eight modules comprising six 48 kN dry engines without an afterburner.
 The remaining modules will be provided over the course of 27 to 30 months.

-In May 2024, the Ministry of Defence (MoD) has awarded Azad Engineering Limited a contract to serve as a production agency for engines designed by the Gas Turbine Research Establishment.
-Assembling and manufacturing what is known as an Advanced Turbo Gas Generator (ATGG) engine is the focus of the present long-term contract.
-This is meant to power various defence applications, such as the gas turbine engine that powers the Indian Army's fleet of infantry combat vehicles (ICVs) and tanks, the marine gas turbine engine (MGTE) for upcoming Indian Navy warships, and the Kaveri turbofan engine for the Tejas fighter.
-By early 2026, Azad must begin delivering its first batch of fully integrated engines.

-Using components including a 4-stage axial flow compressor, an annular combustor, a single-stage axial flow uncooled turbine, and a fixed exit area nozzle, the engine is built using a single-spool turbojet configuration.
-Azad Engineering will be essential to GTRE as a single source industry partner.

 In April 2025, it was reported that Godrej has delivered the first two models of Kaveri Derivative Engines (KDE) while 6 more are to be delivered.